RethinkLedgers/ef-smartcontract/README.md

-# Introduction to Smart Contracts for Equipment Finance
+# Introduction to DAML Smart Contracts for Equipment Finance

 ## Overview